JamesOwers/midi_degradation_toolkit/README.md

 Tools to generate datasets of Altered and Corrupted MIDI Excerpts -`ACME` datasets.

-The accompanying paper (submitted to ICASSP, available upon request) "Symbolic Music Correction using The MIDI Degradation Toolkit" describes the toolkit and its motivation in detail.
+The accompanying paper (submitted to ISMIR)
+"Symbolic Music Correction using The MIDI Degradation Toolkit" describes the toolkit and its motivation in detail.
 For instructions to reproduce the results from the paper, see [`./baselines/README.md`](./baselines/README.md).